 #3 Work the territory correctly – talk to everyone.
 Canvass each area of the hotel and find groups of attendees that are mingling.
 Remember that there may be people out by the pool or in the restaurant.
 Stay in the hotel and look for people wearing name tags.

 #4 Be prepared – bring everything you’ll need.
 The most important thing to remember is BUSINESS CARDS!
 You can get some made quickly at a local office supply store or you can even make them yourself on your printer.
 Have a pen and notepad at all times and keep your planner close so you can schedule joint ventures and promotions!

 #5 Know why there and what you’re doing – go with a plan.
 Set a personal goal for the event.
 Perhaps you want to schedule 3 webinars or you want to make 5 new Jvs.
 Write it down and hold yourself to it each day!

-#7 Take control – introduce yourself to people, MEET EVERYONE.
+#7 Take control – introduce yourself to people, and MEET EVERYONE.
 Don’t wait for someone to come up to you, instead walk over to them SMILE and introduce yourself.
-Make friends, invite a potential affiliate to dinner.
-This is how million dollar deals are done.
+Make friends, and invite a potential affiliate to dinner.
+This is how million-dollar deals are done.